elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Element.attachShadow() method attaches a shadow DOM tree to the specified element and returns a reference to its ShadowRoot.
+  <div><strong>Interview Response:</strong> The attachShadow() function connects the shadow DOM tree to a specific element and returns a reference to its ShadowRoot.
 To initiate the Shadow Root, we must use the mode argument with the open parameter.
 The open parameter makes the element of the shadow root accessible outside of the root.
-The counter parameter is closed, which denies access to the nodes of the closed shadow root from JavaScript outside.
-An additional argument rarely gets used, delegatesFocus is a Boolean, when set to true, specifies behavior that mitigates custom element issues around focus-ability.
+The second parameter, closed, denies access to the nodes of the closed shadow root from JavaScript outside it.
+An additional argument delegatesFocus rarely gets used, delegatesFocus is a Boolean; when set to true, it specifies behavior that mitigates custom element issues around focus-ability.
     </div><br />
     <strong>Syntax: </strong> const shadow = this.attachShadow(&#123;mode: 'open'&#125;);<br /><br />